Our Team

 Pamela Pinos Angamarca, MS CF-SLP, is a clinical fellow who earned her Master of Science in Speech-Language Pathology from Yeshiva University.
 She earned her Bachelor of Arts in Communication Disorders from SUNY New Paltz.
 Pamela is fluent in English and Spanish and plans to earn her bilingual extension.
 Pamela has experience working with early intervention, preschool and school-aged children.
 She has provided therapy in multiple settings such as home health, schools, tele-therapy, child care centers and private practices.
 Pamela has experience treating expressive and receptive language delays and disorders, articulation and phonology, fluency, literacy, social communication and developmental disorders such as autism spectrum disorders (ASD).
 Pamela enjoys collaborating with families and other professionals to deliver patient-centered interventions.
 Her clinical interests include articulation, pediatric feeding, fluency and working with multicultural and linguistically diverse individuals.

-Noemie Bouteyre, MS, CF-SLP, TSSLD-BE is a clinical fellow who received her Master of Science in Communication Sciences and Disorders with bilingual extension in French from Teachers College, Columbia University.
+Noemie Bouteyre, MS, CCC-SLP, TSSLD-BE is a clinical fellow who received her Master of Science in Communication Sciences and Disorders with bilingual extension in French from Teachers College, Columbia University.
 She received her bachelor's degree in Childhood and Special Education from New York University.
 Noemie has experience with the evaluation and treatment of language and communication disorders throughout early childhood, school aged children and adult populations.
 She has primarily evaluated and treated expressive/receptive language disorders, speech sound disorders, fluency disorders, motor speech disorders, and social/pragmatic language disorders in children, as well as dysphagia, aphasia and cognitive-related disorders in adults.
-She has worked in a variety of settings, including university clinic, private practice, schools and rehabilitation facilities.
 Her goal is to advocate and support clients and their families, and provide individualized care to diverse populations.
+She is an ASHA member.